mazemi/FastAPI_AI_App/README.md

-A lightweight FastAPI backend for AI applications, using local Ollama models or ChatGPT API connected to PostgreSQL.
+A lightweight FastAPI backend for AI applications for natural language to SQL statement, using local Ollama models or ChatGPT API connected to PostgreSQL.

 ## Project Setup